ml-archive/blog/source/_posts/2016-10-01-Insights-from-NSSpain.md

 ## Summary

-What I like about conferences is that when get back, you just want to do things, try all the stuff you learned about, play with new frameworks and SDKs, you feel full of energy, very motivated and very productive.
+NSSpain was a great conference.
+What sets it apart from other conferences is that the city it's in, Logroño, is the capital of the Rioja region, a world famous wine region.
+And the day after NSSpain starts the 1-week long San Mateo wine festival 🍷, where NSSpain participants can join the festivities and enjoy the local products and atmosphere.

-Another great thing about NSSpain is that the city it's in, Logroño, is the capital of the Rioja region, a world famous wine region.
-And the day after NSSpain starts the 1-week long San Mateo wine festival. 🍷
+Probably the best part about conferences is that when you get back, you just want to do things, try all the stuff you learned, play with new frameworks and SDKs, you feel full of energy, very motivated and very productive.
+We feel that our team has gained a lot by taking part in NSSpain, and we'll try to keep the practice of attending conferences for the following years.